 The Office of Behavioral Health (OBH) is currently working to update its legacy medication prescription tracking system that is being used to track OBH's prescription medications.
 As part of OBH's need to meet federal requirements, OBH is looking for a solution that will (1) modernize OBH medication tracking and (2) support the expansion of OBH medication tracking so that additional prescribers could have access to the information.
 There is an opportunity for OBH medications to potentially be added to the PDMP.
 This would solve the modernization and expansion request.
 This would also support OBH in meeting federal medication reporting requirements and remove a gap that is currently present as not all prescribers can access OBH's central registry.
 OBH's current vendor is on hold as OBH re-evaluates prescription medication tracking.
-This request will likely require a policy review to determine what information would be needed for policy change to occur.
+This request will likely require a policy review to determine what information would be needed for policy change to occur including increased emphasis on ensuring security controls preventing unauthorized disclosures.